paypal/squbs/docs/lifecycle.md

 ```

 ### Custom aggregated triggered source
-If you want your flow to enable/disable to custom events, you can integrate with a custom trigger source, element `true` will enable, `false` will disable.
+If you want your flow to enable/disable to custom events, you can integrate with a custom trigger source,
+element `true` will enable, `false` will disable.

+Note that Trigger takes an argument `eagerComplete` which is defaulted to `false` in Scala but has to be
+passed in Java.
+If `eagerComplete` is set to `false`, completion and/or termination of the trigger source actor
+will detach the trigger.
+If set to `true`, such termination will complete the stream.

 ```scala